No sweat: Making sure your skin doesn’t get a workout at the gym

 (No, we don’t think you’re dumb.
 We just like to be specific.
 The main thing is to get the dirt, grime, and sweat off your skin.
 The rest is icing!)

 Use a gentle cleanser.
-Stay away from cleansers that contain sodium laureth sulfate, an ingredient that can overly dry skin.
-Try an anti-bacterial cleanser with tea tree oil in it, a cooling gel-based face wash, or a gentle milk-based one that contains calming chamomile or lavender extracts.
+Stay away from cleansers that contain sodium lauryl or laureth sulfate, an ingredient that can overly dry skin.
+Try an anti-bacterial cleanser with tea tree oil in it, a cooling gel-based face wash, or a gentle milky one that contains calming chamomile or lavender extracts.

 Try tepid water.
 And end with a few splashes of cool (not cold) water.
 The lower temp can cool your skin, of course, but it can help close your pores, which dilate to help release sweat.